isunjn/snlc/README.md

 Check `docs/snl.bnf` and sample snl code in `sample` folder to find out more about this language.

-This project is the typescript implementation of its compiler front-end.

 ## Features

-- Predict set and table generated on the fly
 - Lexical analysis
 - Syntax analysis
+    - Predict set and table generated on the fly
     - Recursive descent parsing
     - LL(1) parsing
 - Semantic analysis